-The Oklahoma Career and Technical Education Equity Council honored 14 Oklahomans and four businesses and organizations at the 26th annual Making It Work Day at the Capitol on Feb.
-13.
+The Oklahoma Career and Technical Education Equity Council honored 17 Oklahomans and three businesses and organizations at the 28th annual Making It Work Day at the Capitol in a virtual ceremony May 6.

 Making It Work Day recognizes individuals who are committed to removing barriers to success for single-parent families by providing educational experiences for students beyond the classroom.
-The presentations were made at a ceremony at the Oklahoma History Center.
 The ceremony also recognized nontraditional students.